Basketball Drills

 Partner Pass Variations

 Two players ten feet apart.
-Coach calls the pass type: chest, bounce, overhead, skip.
-10 reps per type.
-Targets are simple: thumbs down on the chest pass, two-thirds of the way to the receiver on the bounce pass, ball over the head with a step into it on the overhead.
-Belongs in every practice for ages 8 and up.
+The coach calls the pass type: chest, bounce, overhead, skip; ten reps per type.
+Targets: thumbs down on the chest pass, two-thirds of the way on the bounce, a step into the overhead.

 Monkey in the Middle

-Two offensive players ten feet apart, one defender between them.
-Offensive players pass the ball back and forth without letting the defender deflect or steal it.
-Pivots allowed, no dribbling.
-Defender rotates every 60 seconds.
-Teaches pass fakes, reading the defender's hands, and protecting the ball with the body.
+Two offensive players ten feet apart with one defender between them.
+The offense passes back and forth without letting the defender deflect or steal; pivots allowed, no dribbling.
+Rotate the defender every 60 seconds.

 3-Man Weave

-Three players line up across the baseline.
-The middle player passes to either side and sprints behind the receiver.
-New receiver passes to the third player and sprints behind.
+Three players across the baseline.
+The middle player passes to either side and sprints behind the receiver; the new receiver passes to the third player and sprints behind.
 Continue down the court, finishing with a layup.
-Teaches crisp passes on the move, cutting after a pass, and filling lanes on a fast break.

-Rebounder grabs an imagined defensive board.
-Outlet pass to a guard waiting at the wing.
-Guard pushes the ball up, two other players fill the lanes for a 3-on-0 fast break to a layup.
-Teaches the rhythm of an outlet, lane-filling, and finishing in transition.
-Add a single chase defender to make it 3-on-1.
+A rebounder grabs an imagined board and outlets to a guard at the wing, who pushes the ball up while two players fill the lanes for a 3-on-0 break to a layup.
+Add a chase defender to make it 3-on-1.

-Two offensive players, one defender between them.
-Offensive players use a wrap pass (around the defender's hip) instead of a chest or bounce pass.
-Teaches reading the defender and getting the ball to the open hand.
-Useful for guards who feed the post or wings who feed cutters.
+Two offensive players with one defender between them use a wrap pass (around the defender's hip) instead of a chest or bounce pass, reading the defender to find the open hand.

 Defense Drills and the 5 D's of Basketball